robotrash/aws-cloud-resume-challenge/ReadMe.md

 - Create DynamoDB instance and populate using Terraform
 - Modify page view counter to log hashed IPs and track unique views only.
-- Expand on this README file : )
+- Expand on this README : )